aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

+Maximum column index of cell which contains data.

+**Remarks**

-Maximum column index of cell which contains data. -1 will be returned if there is no cell which contains data.
+\-1 will be returned if there is no cell which contains data.
 This property needs to iterate and check all cells in a worksheet, so it is a time-consumed progress and should not be invoked repeatedly.

 **Returns:**
 int